Kahraman-Murat/MiniECommerce/README.md

 # MiniECommerce
-A mini ECommerce  system build by Kahraman-Murat Enterprise Solutions
+A mini ECommerce system with Asp.NET Core build by Kahraman-Murat Enterprise Solutions